activecell/activecell-api/README.md

 Handling errors
 ---------------

-If ActiveCell is having trouble, you might see a 5xx error. `500` means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
+If Activecell is having trouble, you might see a 5xx error. `500` means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
 It's your responsibility in all of these cases to retry your request later.

 We have another API for checking our system status at http://status.activecell.com/api.